 I love playing around with clothing, and one of my favorite things to do is wear matching trousers and waistcoat with an odd jacket.
 I happen to have a beautiful hunting jacket from Benson & Clegg in a gorgeous houndstooth that paired beautifully with both the other elements of my new suit and the Wolverine boots.

 The coat has some flecks of red and other Earth tones in its houndstooth weave that work incredibly well with the Cordovan No. 8 boots.
-There’s also a fair amount of blue in it, which allows it go pair well with the trousers and waistcoat.
+There’s also a fair amount of blue in it, which allows it to pair well with the trousers and waistcoat.

 You can switch out the trousers for dark jeans and lose the vest and have yourself a more casual iteration of the same thing.

-Final Review: 5 Out Of 5 Stars
+Final Review Of Wolverine 1000 Mile Boots: 5 Out Of 5 Stars

 I’m in love with these boots.

-They’re comfortable, well made, versatile, and extremely handsome.
+They’re comfortable, well-made, versatile, and extremely handsome.
 The workwear aesthetic is wonderful, and I’m very pleased with the color and choice of Horween Chromexcel upper.
 Kudos to Wolverine for such an amazing boot!